Service providers for children with disability, ASD and other additional needs

 The people who provide this support are called disability service providers.
 If you have a child with disability, ASD or other additional needs, you need to choose the right disability service providers for your child.
 You might work with one or many service providers.

-The best service providers for your child will be the ones who meet her specific needs.
+The best service providers for your child will be the ones who meet your child's specific needs.

 If your child has only just been diagnosed with additional needs, our disability services guide can help you understand the system.
 And remember that the National Disability Insurance Scheme (NDIS) can help children with disability before and after diagnosis.
 You can phone the NDIS on 1800 800 110.